sweetrdf/rdfInterface/README.md

   $q2->getObject()->withValue('foo');
   ```

-The second approach has three benefits.
+The second approach has three benefits:

-* It's much easier to implement without flaws.
+1. It's much easier to implement without flaws.
 Deep cloning brings performance penalty so we'll try to guess where we can safely avoid it and we're likely to make wrong guesses.
-* Modern PHP programmers are already familiar with the idea.
+2. Modern PHP programmers are already familiar with the idea.
-* It allows to easily implement a global objects cache which can save quite some memory in dense graphs
+3. It allows to easily implement a global objects cache, which can save quite some memory in dense graphs
   (if an object is immutable we can just use references to its single copy, no matter in how many copies we use it).

-### Use streams for data import/export
+### Use streams for data import and export

 Streams are far more flexible than strings.
-Allow asynchronous operation, lower memory footprint, coupling with modern PHP HTTP interface, etc.
+It allows asynchronous operation, lower memory footprint, coupling with modern PHP HTTP interface and much more.

 And a string can be easilly packed as an in memory stream.

-Let's just use streams.

 ### Reuse native PHP interfaces

-PHP provides quite some native interfaces which can be useful as parts of the RDF API, e.g.
+PHP itself provides useful native interfaces which we promote to a part of the RDF API, e.g.

 * [iterable](https://www.php.net/manual/en/language.types.iterable.php) over edges/nodes of a graph or edges of a graph node.
 * [ArrayAccess](https://www.php.net/manual/en/class.arrayaccess.php) for adding/removing/accessing edges/nodes of a graph or a graph node.
 * [Countable](https://www.php.net/manual/en/class.countable.php) for e.g. counting quads in a graph.

-Using native interfaces makes the library easier to learn and feel better integrated.
+Using native interfaces makes the library easier to learn and it feels better integrated.

 ### Extensibility

-There API should be ready for extensions.
+Our API must be easy to extend.

 RDF is changing with new ideas being introduced (like RDF*) and the API should be able to accomodate such developments.